+Attributable fractions also known as repartition keys are coefficients estimated to help those who estimate drug-related expenditure with the purpose of reflecting the proportion of expenditure allocated to finance drug-related initiatives.
+Therefore, attributable fractions are designed to accurately isolate drug-spending, when drug-related expenditure is embedded into a broader budgetary structure.
+There is no general methodology to determine repartition keys.
+It depends on the case (on the basis of the activity information and data available) (Vander Laenen et al, 2011).

 Cost analysis provides monetary estimates of the costs of a particular intervention or set of interventions, and also information on the amount of resources (e.g. labour, facility, supplies) used in their provision.
 The latter information is often used to identify critical cost components of the intervention and to assess whether the costs are affected by changes in key assumptions (Bray and Zarkin, 2006).
 In addition to being the first step in a cost-effectiveness and cost-benefit analysis, cost studies can also be used to compare the relative costs of one intervention to another or to monetise savings from implementing a particular action (Chalk et al., 2013).

 Cost-effectiveness analysis involves estimating the ratio of the difference in costs between two alternatives (net costs) divided by the difference in the outcomes (net effectiveness) (Gold et al., 1996).
 Traditionally, this measure has been used in health economics.
 However, this evaluation tool can be used in any framework of policy intervention, given that the outcome measures are those relevant for each type of public policy analysed.
 It is, essentially, the incremental price of obtaining a unit outcome effect (e.g. a 10% reduction in the number of drug-law offences in the past month) from a given police intervention (e.g. introducing drug squads in problem neighbourhoods) when compared to an alternative (e.g. regular policing).
 Intervention costs are estimated in monetary units, such as the euro.
 The effect of the intervention can be any policy-relevant outcome that is collected for all interventions under consideration.